Your cart is empty.

 Museum on the Move Topics

 Teachers may choose from four natural science topics according to their individual classroom needs.
-These MoM programs address specific Utah State Office of Education’s (USOE) Science Core Curriculum topics including adaptation, classification, Utah habitats, rocks and minerals, human cultures, and fossils.
+These MoM programs address specific Utah State Office of Education’s (USOE) Science Core Curriculum topics including rocks and minerals, fossils, human cultures, Utah habitats and animal adaptations.

 Discover adaptations of Utah animals by studying preserved lizards, snakes, insects, and mammal specimens and investigate their corresponding habitats.
 Devise your own classification methods of animals and determine what type of food animals eat, i.e. carnivore, omnivore, and herbivore.